hrosicka/FlaskCatGuru/README.md

 # Cat Guru

 This is a simple Flask web application that provides cat wisdom and allows users to change the avatar and background color.
+Based on Cat Facts API: https://catfact.ninja/fact

 ## Features